YogeshKurmi/Deep_Learning_Specialization-By_Andrew_ng_Coursera/README.md

 # Deep Learning Specialization

-This repo contains my solution to the 5-course Coursera Deep Learning Specialization created by prof. Andrew Ng and [deeplearning.ai](https://www.deeplearning.ai) incorporation in 2017-2018 which can be found [here](https://www.coursera.org/specializations/deep-learning).
+This repo contains my excercise work to the 5-course Coursera Deep Learning Specialization created by prof. Andrew Ng and [deeplearning.ai](https://www.deeplearning.ai) incorporation in 2017-2018 which can be found [here](https://www.coursera.org/specializations/deep-learning).

 In this repo you can find:

-- Slides of the whole specialization (except the fifth course).
+- Slides of the whole specialization.
 - Readings and papers provided inside the course.
 - The original assignments without solution (deeplearning.ai.zip).
 - My solution to the assignment.